Need Assistance? 01384 442752 (UK)

 • Start Date: Start at any time.

-This course is designed primarily for people who already have some qualifications or experience related to environmental management, who seek to supplement their existing skills and gain an industry specific qualification that enhances their employability and capacity to work in food or nutrition industries.
+This course is designed primarily for people who already have some qualifications or experience related to environmental management, seeking to supplement their existing skills and gain an industry specific qualification that enhances their employability and capacity to work in food or nutrition industries.

 PART ONE

-Students are to select three modules/short courses to study.
-The beauty of this course is that you can negotiate with one of our academic officers to select virtually any combination of relevant modules that are appropriate to your needs.
+Students are to select 3 modules to study.
+The beauty of this course is that you can confer with one of our academic officers to select virtually any combination of relevant modules that are appropriate to your needs.
 Your selection might be made from modules listed below.
-Please click on the module for more information.
+Please click on the module titles for more information.

 Professional Practice For Consultants (BBS301) is an 8 lesson module.
 This looks at the practicalities of setting up of a consultancy practice.
 You will need to be aware of market conditions and the legal and resource requirements for setting up a practice.
 Being a consultant offers the opportunity to utilise your knowledge and experience in business which you can then use to share with others and develop their businesses, with an appropriate financial return to you.
 The module includes lessons which look at the sustainability and maintenance of a consultancy.